FREEDIAG

 It is configured by default to use a generic (dumb) serial to ISO9141 converter such as those used on the VAG-COM software, It also supports smart interfaces from Multiplex Engineering and from B.Roadman for SAEJ1850 vehicles (mainly Ford and GM).
 Support for ELMxxx devices is being added but should be considered inexistant as of early 2014.

-Support for CANbus (ISO 15765) is incomplete and unusable.
+CANbus (ISO 15765) is not supported.

 Please refer to Supported Interfaces to determine which protocols are supported by each interface type.